cristianmedeiros/hubot-pull-request/README.md

 ## Tiny note

-- Github is not yet supported.
+- Github is not yet fully supported.

+## Features

+- List all merge requests from a Gitlab server.
+- List all pull requests from Github.
+- Assign merge request to random developers of a Gitlab group.

+## Triggers

+- `hubot merge-request list <scope>`
+- `hubot merge-request assign <project-identifier> <merge-request-identifier>`
+- `hubot pull-request list`

 ## Installation